 Weakened, on barefoot and dressed only with his trousers on, Ibn Battuta was rescued 8 days later by a Muslim who moved him to a village.
 Soon, he was able to reconnect with his group and proceeded on his initial mission to China.

 Ibn Battuta and his group traveled to Daulatabad without trouble and arrived at the city’s fort where they were protected.
-A few days of rest, they proceeded to the seaside city of Cambay full of foreign traders living in good houses.
+After a few days of rest, they proceeded to the seaside city of Cambay full of foreign traders living in good houses.

 Within days his group arrived at Gandhar where they got aboard on 4 ships.
 3 of them were huge dhows intended to transport gifts which included a hundred horses, more than two hundred slaves, and servants.
-The fourth was a battleship that transported soldiers who were skilled archers and spear throwers to protect them in case of pirate attacks.
+The fourth was a battleship that transported soldiers who were most came from Africa and were skilled archers and spear throwers to protect them in case of pirate attacks.

 Follow me on Twitter: https://twitter.com/MohamedDekkak1